The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 As noted above, this guidance note deals with those who are coming to the UK on or after 6 April 2013.
 The position for those who left the UK after this date can be found in the Residence ― issues on leaving the UK (2013/14 onwards) guidance note.

 This note only deals with income tax and capital gains tax.
 Inheritance tax (IHT) is based on domicile, not residence.
 However, a long-term resident may be deemed domiciled for IHT.
-A carefully timed departure may protect a non-domiciliary from IHT, see the Domicile guidance note.
+A carefully timed departure may protect a non-domiciliary from IHT, see the Domicile and Deemed domicile for income tax and capital gains tax (2017/18 onwards) guidance notes.

 For the national insurance position, see: